caspg/caspg.github.io/_drafts/optimizing-full-text-search-with-postgres-materialized-view-rails-edition.md

 CREATE INDEX name ON table USING GIN (to_tsvector('english', column));
 ```

 The column must be of `tsvector` type or must be converted to this type with `to_tsvector` function.
-The column of tsvector type can be populated using database triggers.
-With searches across associated tables we have to do some extra work to build such indexes, for example:
+We can  populate the column of tsvector type using database triggers.
+With searches across associated tables, we have to do some extra work to build such indexes.

 We could use database **denormalization** and triggers to ensure data integrity.
-This would give us up to date indexes but would introduce extra compleixty and would slow down updates.
+This would give us up to date indexes but would introduce extra complexity and would slow down updates.
 Another solution is **materialized view**.

 <br/>

 ## Quick intro to materialized views

 A **View** is a virtual table created by a query based on one or more tables.
-It can be used for wrapping commonly used complex query. **Materialized Views** are special kind of **View** that persist results in table-like form.
+It can be used for wrapping commonly used complex queries. **Materialized Views** are special kind of **View** that persist results in table-like form.

 They give us faster access to data but increase database size and data are not always current.
-They are perfect in scenarios when data does not have to be always fresh or when we have more static data.
-For example, job aggregator which imports new posts couple times per day.
-In this case, data can be refreshed after each import.
+They are perfect in scenarios when data does not have to be always fresh or when we have more or less static data.
+For example, a job aggregator which imports new posts a couple of times per day.
+In this case, we can refresh data after each import.

-Fresh data can be generated with:
+We can generate fresh data with:

 ```sql
 REFRESH MATERIALIZED VIEW my_materialized_view;